 Out of all the Blue Screen errors, the worst one, in my opinion, would be the one where your computer is not even able to boot properly.
 Because of this, even if you want to reinstall Windows, you cannot back up your important files.
 Hence, it would not be feasible to fix the system files and reinstalling usually talks a lot of time and resources.
-One such error is UNMOUNTABLE BOOT VOLUME BSOD on Windows 10.
+One such error is UNMOUNTABLE BOOT VOLUME BSOD on Windows 11 or Windows 10.
 This Stop Error occurs if Windows if unable to access the volume containing the boot files.

 Next, I recommended you create a System Restore Point.
 If you have one already, you can try restoring your computer from a System Restore Point.
 Or, if you do not have any habit to make a system restore point.

 If you get this message while updating to a higher version of Windows, check that you have compatible drivers for the disk controller and also re-check the drive cabling, and ensure that it is configured properly.
 If you’re reusing ATA-66 or ATA-100 drivers, make sure you have an 80-connector cable, and not the standard 40-connector IDE cable.

 First of all, start by creating and booting from a bootable Windows USB Stick.

 When you are on the initial Windows Setup screen, click on Repair your computer on the bottom left corner.

 Now, click on Troubleshoot.
 Then on the other screen, click on Startup Repair.